dynamiqs/dynamiqs/docs/tutorials/defining-hamiltonians.md

 ## Time-dependent Hamiltonians

-A time-dependent Hamiltonian can be defined using a Python function with signature `H(t: float, *args: ArrayLike) -> Tensor` that returns the Hamiltonian as a JAX array for any time `t`, which is then fed into `dq.totime`.
+A time-dependent Hamiltonian can be defined using a Python function with signature `H(t: float, *args: ArrayLike) -> Array` that returns the Hamiltonian as a JAX array for any time `t`, which is then fed into `dq.totime`.

 For instance, to define a time-dependent Hamiltonian $H = \sigma_z + \cos(t)\sigma_x$, you can use the following syntax: